simonmichael/hledger/hledger/Hledger/Cli/Commands/Check.md

 - **balancedwithautoconversion** - all transactions are [balanced](hledger.html#postings),
-  inferring missing amounts where necessary, and possibly converting commodities using [transaction prices] or automatically-inferred transaction prices
+  inferring missing amounts where necessary, and possibly converting commodities using [costs] or automatically-inferred costs

 - **assertions** - all [balance assertions] in the journal are passing.
   (This check can be disabled with `-I`/`--ignore-assertions`.)